Horowhenua pet owners are leaving their dogs on death row rather than paying pound fees.

 More than half of the dogs in Horowhenua District Council's animal pound are not claimed by owners.
-An offer from a kind-hearted soul is their only hope of finding a new home.

 The council said the number of dogs picked up and impounded was 21 per cent higher than the previous year.

-However, regulatory services manager Mike Lepper could not provide a reason for the increase.
+Regulatory services manager Mike Lepper could not provide a reason for the increase.

-Lepper said it was unfortunate so many dogs were unclaimed but the pound did everything it could to re-house the animals.
+Mr Lepper said it was unfortunate so many dogs were unclaimed but the pound did everything it could to re-house the animals.

 "We did re-house 59 dogs, which was great news for them."

-Re-housing dogs was a joint effort among the pound, the SPCA, Animal Rescue and dog clubs, Lepper said.
+Re-housing dogs was a joint effort among the pound, the SPCA, Animal Rescue and dog clubs, Mr Lepper said.
 People would also visit the pound looking for a potential pet.

 He said not all dogs were suitable for re-housing, so it was inevitable some would be killed.